A lot of people who have chronic fatigue are anxious, depressed, having insomnia, memory and concentration problems, dizziness and other problems.

 Stronger medicine includes radioactive iodine that works as overactive thyroid hormones and external radiation from high-energy rays.
 There are also thyroid hormone pills that work as absorbers of the excessive hormone.
 As one of the most drastic interventions is thyroid surgery (thyroidectomy) when a part of the thyroid is surgically removed.
 The main causes of the use of this method are thyroid cancer, hyperthyroidism, and goiter.

 Fatigue has become a common problem that cannot be easily overcome.
 There is no single cause and treatment but yet it is possible to diagnose and treat it as part of a thyroid problem.
 Modern medicine allows finding the right solution but a lot of still depends on each person’s eating and lifestyle habits.
-A person needs to have an understanding of various sides of the connection of thyroid hormone, fatigue, and causes of health problems.
+A person needs to have an understanding of various sides of the connection of fatigue and thyroid hormones, and causes of health problems.

 National Institute for Health and Care Excellence.
 Chronic fatigue syndrome/myalgic encephalomyelitis (or encephalopathy): Diagnosis and management of CFS/ME in adults and children.
 7. 2007; NICE clinical guideline 53.